dart-lang/site-www/src/tools/pub/glossary.md

 ## System cache

 When pub gets a remote package, it downloads it into a single _system cache_ directory maintained by pub.
 On Mac and Linux, this directory defaults to `~/.pub-cache`.
-On Windows 10, it goes in `C:\Users\<user name>\AppData\Roaming\Pub\Cache`,
-but the location may vary depending on the Windows version.
+On Windows, the file lives in `APPDATA%\Pub\Cache\bin`, though its exact location may vary depending on the Windows version.
 You can specify a different location using the [PUB_CACHE](/tools/pub/installing.html) environment variable.